dcodev1702/LogAnalytics-Export-2-ADX/README.md

    a.
 You can can export additional tables from Log Analytics using Javier's PowerShell script (Create-Table-In-ADX-Manual.ps1)

    ## Manually export tables from Log Analytics to Kusto commands to create ADX tables.
+   * Pre-req: You will need the PowerShell Azure Module installed
+      * Install-Module -Name Az -Scope User -Force
+      * .\Create-Table-In-ADX.ps1 -TableName <<Log-A table>> -WorkspaceId <<Your WorkspaceId>>
+      * Copy and Paste the output from this script into notepad
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/c7d54452-1dc9-49ea-be3a-edd489275a74)

-4. Go to the Database in your ADX Cluster and ONE BY ONE, run each Kusto command to import/create the corresponding tables exported from your LAW.
+5. Go to the Database in your ADX Cluster and ONE BY ONE, run each Kusto command to import/create the corresponding tables exported from your LAW.
     * CAUTION: See [ADXSupportedTables.json](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/blob/main/ADXSupportedTables.json) to ensure the table you're importing / creating in ADX can be exported via LAW.
     * LAW Tables can't be more than 47 characters log
     * [Custom Tables (CL's)](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-data-export?tabs=portal) can ONLY be exported via Data Collection Rules (HTTP REST API or Azure Monitor Agent/Extension)